A Minute With: Amy Poehler on singing and crying for 'Inside Out'

-BEVERLY HILLS, Calif (Reuters) - Actress Amy Poehler often plays upbeat characters, but the comedian brims with pep in Pixar’s animated film “Inside Out” as Joy, an emotion living inside an 11-year-old girl named Riley.
+BEVERLY HILLS, Calif, June 17 (Reuters) - Actress Amy Poehler often plays upbeat characters, but the comedian brims with pep in Pixar’s animated film “Inside Out” as Joy, an emotion living inside an 11-year-old girl named Riley.

 When Riley moves to a new city, Joy teams up with Sadness to boost Riley’s well-being.